-For backpackers on shoestring budget, Marina Lodge is perfect for you.
+For backpackers on a shoestring budget, Marina Lodge is perfect for you.
 A bed in a twin room will cost you ₱300 per night only.
 The accommodation comes with a fan, free wifi, and free coffee.
-Though you have an access to Cabana, the resort will charge you ₱200 for the use of the swimming pool.
+Though you have access to Cabana, the resort will charge you ₱200 for the use of the swimming pool.

 In the evening, the owners of Cabana hosted an Italian Dinner for us.
 They served us the favorites from their Cucina Italiana and La Tegola restaurants.

 How to Get There

 From Manila, take a flight to Cebu City.

 From Cebu’s South Bus Terminal, hop on a bus bound for Bato.
 Make sure that you take the bus via Barili route.
 And then from Moalboal Bus Stop, transfer to a tricycle or habal-habl to Panagsama Beach.

 If you are coming from Sumilon Island, return to the mainland, and wait for a Santander- or Bato-bound bus.
 Alight at Bato terminal, and then transfer to another bus bound for Cebu.
 Make sure that you hop on a bus via Barili route.